-- Funding (since project start): Department for International Development (DFID), UK; Médecins Sans Frontières/ Doctors without Borders, International; Swiss Agency for Development and Cooperation (SDC), Switzerland.
+- Funding (since project start): Department for International Development (DFID), UK; Dutch Ministry of Foreign Affairs (DGIS), The Netherlands; European and Developing Countries Clinical Trials Partnership (EDCTP); Federal Ministry of Education and Research (BMBF through KfW), Germany; Médecins Sans Frontières/ Doctors without Borders, International; Swiss Agency for Development and Cooperation (SDC), Switzerland.

-A Phase III clinical trial will be conducted in East Africa to compare the efficacy and safety of two combination regimens of miltefosine and paromomycin with the current standard VL treatment sodium stibogluconate (SSG)-paromomycin, in both paediatric and adult patients.
-Sites will be located in Kenya, Sudan, Uganda and Ethiopia.
-If the combination is proven safe and efficacious, current treatment would no longer rely on SSG, an injectable drug, which would be replaced with miltefosine, an oral drug.
+If the combination is proven safe and efficacious, current treatment would no longer rely on SSG, an injectable drug, but would be replaced with miltefosine, an oral drug.
 A safer, more field-adapted, patient-friendly treatment would particularly benefit children, who represent a high proportion of the population at risk in East Africa.
-The trial protocol is under finalization and will be submitted to ethics committees and regulatory authorities in early 2017.

 The first patient in Sudan was enrolled in January 2018.